 This designation applies to graduate students who have completed all degree and/or certificate requirements.
 Masters and Ph.D. students who have completed final defense of the thesis or dissertation, with only minor revisions remaining are also eligible for this status.
 Students in this category are not eligible to use any academic services or University facilities nor are they eligible for student loans or loan deferments.
 Students normally remain in this status for one semester only.

 A student who wishes to withdraw voluntarily from the Graduate School during a semester must do so in writing to the program chair and the Graduate School on or before the last day of instruction in the term.
-Failure to comply may subject the student to involuntary withdrawal, cancellation of eligibility to receive an official transcript, and loss of eligibility for refunds in accordance with the refund schedule outlined in the fees and expenses section.
+Failure to notify the University in writing of a withdrawal may subject the student to loss of eligibility for refunds in accordance with the refund schedule outlined in the fees and expenses section.
 Permission to withdraw voluntarily will not be granted if the student has not discharged all financial obligations to the University or has not made financial arrangements satisfactory to the Bursar.

 A student who has not been enrolled in the Graduate School for more than one year and who did not obtain a leave of absence should file an application for readmission and will be charged the readmission fee.
 The student's graduate program will determine in each case whether a student should be readmitted.
 If the program's requirements have changed during the student's absence or the student is not deemed current in his or her field of study, the program may require the student to repeat or supplement previous academic requirements including foreign language or qualifying exams.
 When a student is reinstated, he or she will be informed of current status regarding credits and time to degree.